dpretet/svut/README.md

 #### Pypi

-SVUT is availble on Pypi and can be installed as following:
+SVUT is available on Pypi and can be installed as following:

 ```bash
 pip3 install svut